BEAT: Visual Backdoor Attacks on VLM-based Embodied Agents via Contrastive Trigger Learning: Experiments

 \minihead{Training and Evaluation Datasets} We collect benign scenes without the trigger and backdoor scenes with the trigger object is manually placed at various locations and generate the training datasets as described in \S\ref{sec:data_construction}.
 We define a \textit{scenario} as a specific (scene, trigger placement, task) tuple and ensure coverage across placements, viewpoints, and task contexts.
 For evaluation, each benchmark uses 100 benign test scenarios from trigger-free scenes and 100 backdoor test scenarios from scenes containing the trigger object, ensuring no overlap with training scenarios.
 Detailed dataset statistics are presented in the Appendix~\ref{app:dataset_details}. \looseness=-1

-\minihead{Model Training Details} We fine-tune and evaluate both proprietary MLLMs (GPT-4o-2024-08-06~\citep{achiam2023gpt}) and state-of-the-art open-source pretrained models (Qwen2-VL-7B-Instruct~\citep{Qwen2VL} and InternVL3-8B~\citep{chen2024expanding}).
+\minihead{Model Training Details} We fine-tune and evaluate both proprietary VLMs (GPT-4o-2024-08-06~\citep{achiam2023gpt}) and state-of-the-art open-source pretrained models (Qwen2-VL-7B-Instruct~\citep{Qwen2VL} and InternVL3-8B~\citep{chen2024expanding}).
 For GPT-4o, we utilize the fine-tuning API provided by OpenAI, while for open-source models, we apply fine-tuning using LoRA adapters~\citep{hu2022lora}.
 Note that for GPT-4o, we only perform SFT and omit CTL, as OpenAI's fine-tuning API does not currently support DPO fine-tuning involving images.
 Further training details and hyperparameters are provided in the Appendix~\ref{app:implementation_details}. \looseness=-1

 \minihead{Evaluation Metrics} Backdoored agents must reliably perform benign tasks while effectively executing malicious actions when triggered by the visual object.
-To systematically assess these capabilities, we employ three metrics: (1) \textbf{Success Rate (SR)}: The proportion of trigger-free scenarios in which the agent successfully completes its benign tasks, reflecting the benign task performance.
-(2) \textbf{Attack Success Rate (ASR)}: The fraction of trigger-present scenarios in which the agent achieves the attacker's goal despite given a benign instruction, as measured by the final environment state, despite initially receiving a benign instruction.
-(3) \textbf{Backdoor Triggering F1 Score ($\text{F1}_{\text{BT}})$}: Measures precision and recall for correctly initiating malicious behavior at the trigger step, penalizing both missed activations and false positives.
+To systematically assess these capabilities, we employ four metrics: (1) \textbf{Success Rate (SR)}: The proportion of trigger-free scenarios in which the agent successfully completes its benign tasks, reflecting the benign task performance.
+(2) \textbf{Attack Success Rate (ASR)}: The fraction of trigger-present scenarios in which the agent achieves the attacker's goal despite being given a benign instruction, as measured by the final environment state.
+(3) \textbf{False Triggering Rate (FTR)}: The fraction of trigger-free scenarios in which the agent incorrectly activates the backdoor, specifically, by generating backdoor thinking content despite not observing the trigger.
+(4) \textbf{Backdoor Triggering F1 Score ($\text{F1}_{\text{BT}})$}: Measures precision and recall for correctly initiating malicious behavior at the trigger step, penalizing both missed activations and false positives.
 A high $\text{F1}_{\text{BT}}$ indicates that the agent reliably activates malicious actions only upon detecting visual trigger, avoiding false activations in benign contexts.\looseness=-1